If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 The three-part plunger works well and can be cleaned fairly easily.
 It’s also made of silicone and mesh rather than mesh and metal, meaning it always plunges smoothly and won’t scratch and damage the inside of the press.

 This press needs coarser than usual grounds, as a fine grind will get through the mesh.
-The Columbia has a really nice ergonomic handle which doesn’t get hot.
+The Columbia has a really nice ergonomic handle that doesn’t get hot.
 Overall, it’s classic Bodum quality at a middling price.

 PROS